mhitza/docker-linuxdeployqt/README.md

 A docker packaged solution for AppImage packaging using [linuxdeployqt](https://github.com/probonopd/linuxdeployqt)

+Docker builds are published on [Docker Hub](https://hub.docker.com/r/mhitza/linuxdeployqt) and GitHub Registry (check the Packages section).
+For the most recent Qt versions built check the Actions tab.

 ## Motivation

 This container was written mostly to automate the AppImage packaging process of the Seamly2D repository.
 As linuxdeployqt has a strict dependency on a specific version of glibc, it felt easier to use a container instead of settings up Ubuntu 16.04 instances/GitHub runner.